 Whether these adequacy requirements are met will be a question of fact and degree, taking into account the activities of the In-Scope Company.
 Where an In-Scope Company relies on a Guernsey-based administrator or corporate services provider to meet these requirements the resources of that administrator or services provider will be taken into account and there can be no double counting of personnel.

 Pure Equity Holding Companies are seen as ‘low risk’ and therefore are subject to reduced substance requirements.
 These requirements are that it:

-- complies with all of its obligations under applicable corporate law in Guernsey; and
+- complies with all of its obligations under its applicable corporate law; and

 - has an adequate level of persons in Guernsey and an adequate physical presence in Guernsey, in each case proportionate to the level of activity carried on in Guernsey, for holding or managing the shares or equitable interests that it holds.